fbpx

 Chico

-Where to stay: Within walking distance of downtown and Bidwell Park, the Goodman House Bed & Breakfast is a grand 1906 Colonial Revival on a broad, tree-lined esplanade.
+Within walking distance of downtown and Bidwell Park, the Goodman House Bed & Breakfast is a grand 1906 Colonial Revival on a broad, tree-lined esplanade.
 Its five beautifully appointed guest rooms feature antique furnishings, luxurious beds, and private baths, some with clawfoot tubs.
-A stay includes a delicious two-course breakfast served each morning in the garden or dining room.
+A stay includes a delicious two-course breakfast served each morning.

 Middle falls on McCloud River